-Inappropriate language, the use thereof, has become something of a bugbear of mine in recent days (and, you’ll be pleased to note, the bugbear of a Handsome Feminist Officer of the Law at Strathclyde Police who I spoke to last week).
+Inappropriate language, more about the use thereof, has become something of a bugbear of mine in recent days (and, you’ll be pleased to note, the bugbear of a Handsome Feminist Officer of the Law at Strathclyde Police who I spoke to last week).
 This article from the BBC on the increasing use of mental health terminology, particularly by the media, on a metaphorical and usually inaccurate level was therefore particularly timely, and not only because it was the start of Mental Health Awareness Week.

 First the disclosure: I have two mental health conditions which, although I may not often publicly document them, have affected my life now for longer than they haven’t.
 And it’s not that I’m ashamed of them – you’ll have heard that “one in four” statistic, indicating the proportion of the population who will suffer from a mental health condition at some point in their lives?
 My friends and I joke that the proportion is significantly higher among our group.
 I feel I have a duty to discuss my health problems openly and honestly with those who want to hear about them, like a one-woman awareness-raising PR campaign.

 But I agree, absolutely, that mental health problems are stigmatised.
 Particularly if you don’t have one of the big-hitters.
 If you’re taking pills for “depression” and “anxiety”, or you’re one of the people the CIPD is reporting have made “stress” the most common cause of long-term workplace sickness absence.
-You think your colleagues are judging you and your bosses think you are lazy, even if you’re lucky enough (as, I should stress, I am) to work somewhere progressive enough to recognise you are receiving treatment for a chronic health condition.
+You think your colleagues are judging you and your bosses think you are lazy, even if you’re lucky enough (as, I should stress, I am) to work somewhere progressive enough to recognise you are receiving treatment view website for a chronic health condition.
 The SUPER HAPPY FUN PART is that I then get to carry around a whole truckload of worry, doubt and guilt on top of everything else that contributes to the mornings I struggle to get out of bed and the evenings I refuse to go anywhere else.

 I was too sick to a post on this yesterday, and too sick – for the first time in a long time – to go into work.
 Yes, at the start of mental health awareness week.
 This is the point that I was planning to jump in and say HA! the irony is that my dizziness and nausea were due to a physical ailment! but annoyingly my doctor said that this was not the case.